Financial resources to help your small business grow.

 The Washington State Department of Commerce administers Startup Washington, Washington’s Small Business Training & Education Center.
 Through the on demand training and more, entrepreneurs and small business owners gain the skills, knowledge and acumen to guide a business all the way through its various stages — Think – Plan – Launch – Grow – Optimize.
 There is no standard formula for figuring out your startup costs.
 Every business is different.
 The mistake many first-time entrepreneurs make is not being honest about what these costs will be.

-Whether you participate in one of our On Demand Training Academies, or our follow-on, training and mentorship programs for established businesses, Scale Up, or Thrive!, Start Up Washington helps you gain a unique understanding of the strategies available small businesses use to fund their enterprises.
+Whether you participate in one of our On Demand Training Academies, or other training and mentorship programs for small businesses, Start Up Washington helps you gain a unique understanding of the strategies available small businesses use to fund their enterprises.

 Office Hours